 For everything except their baths, I still broadly use the guide of 10 x their weight in kg… so a 30kg child will need about 300mg of magnesium each day to MAINTAIN their magnesium levels, not to fix deficiencies…

-HTMA or the like is highly recommended in my experience to make sure you give them co-factors of other things they may need beyond just magnesium.
+HTMA and full testing is highly recommended in my experience to make sure you give them co-factors of other things they may need beyond just magnesium.

 Where to go beyond magnesium?